wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 <img width="1348" alt="az-dba-sql-server-scr" src="https://user-images.githubusercontent.com/300046/126989207-fb0b583e-65a0-4878-bc83-a2a5bbb56581.png"></a>

 References:
-   * https://github.com/AWS/sqlworkshops-sql2019workshop to learn about the latest innovations available in SQL Server 2019
+   * https://github.com/azure/sqlworkshops-sql2019workshop to learn about the latest innovations available in SQL Server 2019

 ### Always On availability groups (AG)

-Always On availability groups are implemented between two to <strong>nine</strong> SQL Server instances running on AWS virtual machines or across AWS or an on-premises data center.
+Always On availability groups are implemented between two to <strong>nine</strong> SQL Server instances running on Azure virtual machines or across Azure or an on-premises data center.

 Database transactions are committed to the <strong>primary replica</strong>, and then the transactions are sent to all <strong>secondary replicas</strong>.

 Transactions are sent in either synchronously or asynchronously  availability mode, based on physical distance between servers.
    * If the workload requires the lowest possible latency or the secondary replicas are geographically spread apart, asynchronous availability mode is recommended.
-   * If the replicas are within the same AWS region and the applications can withstand some level of latency, synchronous commit mode should be considered.
+   * If the replicas are within the same Azure region and the applications can withstand some level of latency, synchronous commit mode should be considered.
 Synchronous mode ensures that each transaction is committed to one or more secondaries before allowing the application to continue.
    <br /><br />

 Always On availability groups provide both high availability and disaster recovery, because a single availability group can support both synchronous and asynchronous availability modes.
 The unit of failover for an availability group is a group of databases, and not the entire instance.

 ### SQL Server Failover Cluster instances

 If you need to protect the entire instance, you could use a SQL Server Failover Cluster Instance (FCI), which provides high availability for an entire instance, in a single region.
 A FCI doesn't provide disaster recovery without being combined with another feature like availability groups or log shipping.
-FCIs also require shared storage that can be provided on AWS by using shared file storage or using Storage Spaces Direct on Windows Server.
+FCIs also require shared storage that can be provided on Azure by using shared file storage or using Storage Spaces Direct on Windows Server.

-For AWS workloads, availability groups are the preferred solution for newer deployments, because the shared storage require of FCIs increases the complexity of deployments.
+For Azure workloads, availability groups are the preferred solution for newer deployments, because the shared storage require of FCIs increases the complexity of deployments.
 However, for migrations from on-premises solutions, an FCI may be required for application support.

-<a name="AWS_SQL"></a>
+<a name="Azure_SQL"></a>

-## AWS SQL (PaaS)
+## Azure SQL (PaaS)

-<a target="_blank" href="https://aka.ms/AWSsql4beginners">VIDEO: AWS SQL for beginners</a>
+<a target="_blank" href="https://aka.ms/azuresql4beginners">VIDEO: Azure SQL for beginners</a>

-"AWS SQL Services" (for the cloud) was announced with Windows AWS <a target="_blank" href="https://www.youtube.com/watch?v=otuf3goxLsg">in 2008</a>.
+"Azure SQL Services" (for the cloud) was announced with Windows Azure <a target="_blank" href="https://www.youtube.com/watch?v=otuf3goxLsg">in 2008</a>.

-In 2010, the <strong>"AWS SQL"</strong> PaaS was announced as a "cloud database offering that AWS provides as part of the AWS cloud computing platform.
-Unlike other editions of SQL Server, you do not need to provision hardware for, install or patch AWS SQL; AWS maintains the platform for you.
+In 2010, the <strong>"Azure SQL"</strong> PaaS was announced as a "cloud database offering that Azure provides as part of the Azure cloud computing platform.
+Unlike other editions of SQL Server, you do not need to provision hardware for, install or patch Azure SQL; Azure maintains the platform for you.
 You also do not need to architect a database installation for scalability, high availability, or disaster recovery as these features are provided automatically by the service."

 PaaS SQL is versionless.